Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Performance Evaluation

 \section{Performance Evaluation}

 Performance experiments were carried out on the Stampede2 supercomputer.
-Each Stampede2 node is a Intel Knight's Landing (KNL) processor, on which we used up to 64 of 68 cores by employing up to 64 threads with single-node NumPy/MKL and 64 MPI processes per node with 1 thread per process with Cyclops.
-We used the Symtensor library together with one of three external contraction backends: Cyclops, default NumPy, or a batched BLAS backend for NumPy arrays (this backend leverages HPTT~\cite{hptt2017} for fast tensor transposition and dispatches to Intel's MKL BLAS for batched matrix multiplication).\footnote{We used the default Intel compilers on Stampede2 with the following software versions: HPTT v1.0.0, CTF v1.5.5 (compiled with optimization flags: -O2 -no-ipo), and MKL v2018.0.2.} We also compare against the loop over symmetry blocks algorithm as illustrated in Algorithm~\ref{alg:naive:ex}.
+Each Stampede2 node is a Intel Knight's Landing (KNL) processor, on which we use up to 64 of 68 cores by employing up to 64 threads with single-node NumPy/MKL and 64 MPI processes per node with 1 thread per process with Cyclops.
+We use the Symtensor library together with one of three external contraction backends: Cyclops, default NumPy, or a batched BLAS backend for NumPy arrays (this backend leverages HPTT~\cite{hptt2017} for fast tensor transposition and dispatches to Intel's MKL BLAS for batched matrix multiplication).\footnote{We use the default Intel compilers on Stampede2 with the following software versions: HPTT v1.0.0, CTF v1.5.5 (compiled with optimization flags: -O2 -no-ipo), and MKL v2018.0.2.} We also compare against the loop over symmetry blocks algorithm as illustrated in Algorithm~\ref{alg:naive:ex}.
+This implementation performs each block-wise contraction using MKL, matching state of the art libraries for tensor contractions with cyclic group symmetry~\cite{libtensor,levy2020distributed}.